 Reviewed by Galen Strickland

-This is not a great film, but it is a good one, and the only reasons I might not buy it on DVD is that it is likely to show up on Netflix streaming rather quickly, and since it is a low-profile film that won't attract much attention it will likely be priced higher than average.
+Monsters is not a great film, but it is a good one, and the only reasons I might not buy it on DVD is it's a low-profile film that won't attract much attention and will likely be priced higher than average, and it is likely to show up on Netflix streaming rather quickly.
 I've already watched it twice, and in spite of a few flaws I was more impressed the second time around.
 I'll get to the negatives later, but for now I want to give praise to Gareth Edwards, who not only wrote the screenplay and directed, he also acted as his own director of photography and cameraman, as well as creating the production design and visual effects.
 I've read that the budget was just $15,000, but I will bet that was just for film, equipment rentals, minimal payments to non-actor background players, agreements with some Central American military for fly-overs of planes and helicopters, as well as quite a bit of signage.
 Edwards had to have done the effects on his own computers, so I am sure that budget does not include any compensation for his time and efforts in that regard, and it is possible the main actors were working on spec as well.

 I think I have an eclectic taste in films.
 Sometimes I'm impressed with big-budget, popular productions, other times I like less commercial fare.
 I don't base my opinions on what other people are saying, just on my own perceptions.
 I like simple and direct, and Monsters is so simple it borders on minimalism.
 I'm not sure if the title was a mistake by the filmmaker, or whether he was attempting a subtle commentary on human nature.
 There is only one time in the entire movie when the word monster is used, and it was not even in dialogue but rather a banner glimpsed on a television screen.
 All other times throughout the film, from the opening text prologue, captions in television news reports, various signs seen along the protagonists' journey, as well as in dialogue, the word used to describe the extra-terrestrials is "creatures."